Personalized Emily Storybook — Make Her the Hero

 Emily proposed something no one had considered: what if Obsidian came to live in the shallower waters?
 What if the Pearl's light could be shared rather than hoarded?
 The ocean kingdoms agreed to Obsidian's relocation, and the trench darkness was lit with crystals that carried some of the Pearl's glow.

 Emily returned to the surface world, but the ocean never forgot.
-Now, whenever Emily visits the beach, the waves seem to whisper greetings, and sometimes—if she listens closely—she can hear Marlin's whistling on the wind.
+Now, whenever Emily visits the beach, the waves seem to call out greetings, and sometimes—if she listens closely—she can hear Marlin's whistling on the wind.

 The Heritage of the Name Emily